 Though many cities listed below have experienced some degree of degradation in terms of median download speed, the vast majority of them are still well within speeds that can support crucial remote work and learning tasks.

 That said, it is important to note that though speeds may be holding relatively steady across the nation, many areas do not have robust connections to begin with.
-For instance, though Anchorage, Alaska is holding within range, its median download speed of 17.77 Mbps is well below the FCC’s current definition of broadband, which is 25 Mbps.
+For instance, though internet providers in Anchorage are holding up, its median download speed of 17.77 Mbps is well below the FCC’s current definition of broadband, which is 25 Mbps.
 The state itself currently ranks 51st in our list of best and worst states for internet coverage, pricing, and speeds.

 Encouragingly, many of the areas hit hardest by the spread of the coronavirus are holding up to increased network demand.
-Cities like Los Angeles, Chicago, Brooklyn, and San Francisco have all experienced little or no disruption.
+Internet service providers in San Francisco, Chicago and Los Angeles, have all experienced little or no disruption.

 New York City, now the epicenter of the virus in the U.S., has seen a 24% dip out of its previous ten-week range.
 However, with a new median speed of nearly 52 Mbps, home connections still appear to be holding up overall.